OSHA 2025 Crane Operator Certification Requirements

 Updated Certification and Qualification Rules

-Under OSHA 1926 Subpart CC, all crane operators must hold valid certification for the specific crane type and capacity they operate.
-The 2025 revisions reaffirm this rule and require employers to maintain proof of certification on file at all times.
+Under OSHA 1926 Subpart CC, every crane operator must have a valid certification for the exact type of crane they use.
+The 2025 updates repeat this rule and now require employers to keep proof of each operator’s certification on file at all times.

 Learn more about the full requirements in OSHA’s Operator Certification Standard.